nouraagamal/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-Create a script that creates an alias
+This is a README file